Frequently Asked Questions about Garage Door Services

 I've lost the remote control for my garage door opener; can it be replaced?

 Yes.
 Contact us for help determining what type of garage door opener you have.
 We can install the proper remote controller to match the opener.
+We can make the lost remote inactive, anyone unwanted has it, they can’t use it to access the house.

 My door does not open or close far enough.
 What should I do?